onuralpArsln/dataPrepWithPandas/README.md

-# Prepare ypur data with Pandas
+# Prepare your data with Pandas

 Data prepration is very important step in many application in this example we are aiming to prepare our data for seq2seq model training.